usegalaxy-eu/website/tiaas.md

 ![short-term-storage-option](https://github.com/user-attachments/assets/51aa76ee-c0f9-4c86-a3ef-9bec7407a34e)

+You can learn more about managing storage options on the [Galaxy Training Network page](https://training.galaxyproject.org/training-material/faqs/galaxy/manage_your_galaxy_storage.html#tip-what-can-you-do-after-you-connected-a-storage).

 ### After the training

 Once the training is over, the data will stay available for further use.
 However, we encourage you to __clean up all the histories__ whenever this data will not be used anymore.